AntonLapshin/popup-validation/README.md

 # API

 ## validation.init(el, options) => <code>self</code>
 Initialize the validation fields inside of the `el` container.
-If `el` is a `<form>` element then submit event will be prevented if there are any errors
+If `el` is a `<form>` element then the submit event will be prevented if there are any errors

 **Returns**: <code>object</code> - Self validation instance for chain calls